Groundwater and health

 WaterAid factsheets

-BGS collaborated with WaterAid to characterise the inorganic quality of groundwater in the countries in which WaterAid works.
+BGS and the charity WaterAid worked together to characterise the inorganic quality of groundwater in the countries in which WaterAid works.

-The factsheets produced by BGS for WaterAid are available:
+The factsheets produced by BGS for WaterAid are:

 • by country: these information sheets aim to identify inorganic constituents of risk to health that may be present in groundwater